python/cpython/Doc/library/concurrent.futures.rst

    given, it will default to the number of processors on the machine.
    If *max_workers* is lower or equal to ``0``, then a :exc:`ValueError` will be raised.
-   *mp_context* can be a multiprocessing context or any object providing a SimpleQueue, Queue and Process.
+   *mp_context* can be a multiprocessing context or None.
 It will be used to launch the workers.
 If *mp_context* is ``None`` or not given, the default multiprocessing context is used.

    .. versionchanged:: 3.3
       When one of the worker processes terminates abruptly, a